Back to blog

 EV battery pack

-Inside the battery pack, the cell connection system combines individual cells in parallel and series configuration to create both energy and power for the pack, as well as providing critical sensor data to the Battery Management System (BMS) to control the pack functions.
+Inside the pack, the EV battery cell connection system combines individual cells in parallel and series configuration to create both energy and power for the pack, as well as providing critical sensor data to the Battery Management System (BMS) to control the pack functions.

-Sensors to Include in an EV Battery Pack Cell Connection Design
+4 ‘Must’ Sensors for EV Battery Pack Cell Connection Design

 In addition to providing the busbars that connect the cells and allow current to flow from and to the individual cells, the cell connection system incorporates temperature sensors for measuring the battery cell and busbar temperatures, which are critical for controlling cell temperature within their optimum performance range for best performance and life.
-Lithium-ion cells perform best between temperatures of 10 deg C and 45 degrees C, and the battery thermal management system can provide both heat and cooling to the cells, but must have highly accurate temperature measurements to properly maintain proper temperature management of the cells during the dynamics of driving and charging.
+Lithium-ion cells perform best between temperatures of 10℃ and 45℃ , and the battery thermal management system can provide both heat and cooling to the cells, but must have highly accurate temperature measurements to properly maintain proper temperature management of the cells during the dynamics of driving and charging.

-Sensors that should be considered within the pack and module assembly systems:
+Sensors that should be considered within the EV battery pack design and module assembly systems:

 1. Temperature